 Cleaning the Mirror

 The dirt may be found on your mirror, not your lens.
-It will still affect your image regardless.
+It will still affect your image quality regardless.
 The mirror is more delicate and expensive to replace or fix.
 It’s the first part our lens is built around.
 Meaning, professionals would have to take your camera apart fully to get to it.

 Obviously, you need to remove the lens to get to the mirror, hidden inside.
 Don’t use an air blower here, as the dust is unlikely to leave the area.
 Start with the lens pen, moving from top to bottom to remove the debris.
 You are aiming to get the dust out.
 If the dust or marks are still there, use the camera sensor cleaner.